MathBERT: A Pre-trained Language Model for General NLP Tasks in Mathematics Education: Discussion and Limitation

-Although we have proven that a BERT specifically pre-trained on mathematical texts is more effective than the original BERT for mathematics related tasks with a margin of [1.78\%,7.20\%], the effect from an in-domain vocabulary (\verb|mathVocab|) is not what we expect as to MathBERT-custom has worse performance than MathBERT-orig when directly fine-tuned on but better performance when further pre-train on task specific data.
 As SciBERT \cite{Beltagy2019SCIBERT:Text} pointed out, the in-domain vocabulary is helpful but the out-performance over BASE BERT could be mainly from the domain corpus pre-training.
-In addition, we want to point out that MathBERT is not only applicable in text prediction tasks but also for other NLP understanding tasks such as paraphrasing, question and answering or sentence entailment tasks.
-The reason we evaluate MathBERT for $T_{kc}$, $T_{ag}$ and $T_{kt}$ as their data is relatively easy to get and have been heavily studied on.
-Users are more than welcome to use MathBERT for any task tha BERT is suited for.
+Therefore, we argue that {\m} trained with \verb mathVocab sometimes can be more beneficial than {\m} trained with \verb origVocab.
+In addition, we note that {\m} is not only applicable in text prediction tasks but also for other NLP understanding tasks such as paraphrasing, question and answering, and sentence entailment tasks.
+We evaluate {\m} for $T_{kc}$, $T_{ag}$, and $T_{kt}$ because three tasks have been heavily studied and their test data are available to us.

-As to future directions, we are considering deploying MathBERT to two real-world applications: (1) question generation for mathematics exercises from math passages, (2) comment generation for open-ended response grading which is a step beyond auto-grading.
-We are also considering pre-training another MathBERT on informal mathematics related texts as opposed to the formal mathematical content (e.g. math curriculum, book and paper) which the current MathBERT is pre-trained on.
-We could potentially use the informal MathBERT to generate answers/conversations for mathematics tutoring chat bots.
+In future, we plan to pre-train another {\m} on ``informal" mathematics-related texts as opposed to the formal mathematical content (e.g. math curriculum, book and paper) that the current {\m} is pre-trained on.
+We could potentially use such an informal {\m} to generate answers/conversations for mathematics tutoring chat bots.